TL;DR: Every Rodz webhook payload includes an

 app.run(port=3000)

-Python’s hmac.compare_digest handles constant-time comparison natively, so you do not need to implement it yourself.
+Python’s hmac.compare_digest handles constant-time comparison natively, so you don’t need to roll your own.

 Replay Attack Protection

-You may have noticed both implementations check the X-Rodz-Timestamp header against the current time.
-This is replay attack protection.
-Without it, an attacker who intercepts a legitimate webhook payload could resend it hours, days, or weeks later, and it would still pass signature verification because the body and signature have not changed.
+Both implementations check the X-Rodz-Timestamp header against the current time.
+That’s replay attack protection.
+Without it, an attacker who intercepts a legitimate webhook payload could resend it hours or days later and it would still pass signature verification, because the body and signature haven’t changed.

-By including the timestamp in the signed payload and rejecting requests older than five minutes, you close this window.
-Even if an attacker captures a valid request, it becomes useless after the timestamp expires.
+Including the timestamp in the signed payload and rejecting requests older than five minutes closes that window.
+A captured valid request becomes useless once the timestamp expires.

 A few notes on the time window: